gitter-badger/koueki/documentation/BUILDING.md

 container which will store its data in `/data/koueki/db`.
 You can alternatively point koueki at any other postgres database available over the network.

+Your organisation and an administrative user will be created at startup with a random password - this will be saved in a file called `ADMIN_USER`, in the volume mounted to "/logs" - by default `/data/koueki/logs/`

 Once docker-compose has finished doing its thing, koueki will be available at http://localhost:4000